Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 source

-Source - the beginning of a river, the place from which a permanentthe flow of water in the stream.
+Source - the beginning of the river, the place from which a permanentflow of water in the riverbed.

-channel - the lowest part of a river valley along whichdit water flow.
+Bed - the lowest part of the river valley along which thedit water flow.

-tributary - a watercourse flowing into another, in relation to thisto another.
+Inflow - watercourse flowing into another, in relation to thisto another.

-Estuaries - funnel-shaped mouth of the river, expanding a hundredthe crown of the sea.
-It is formed when sediments brought by a river are carried away by tidal currents, and the adjacent part of the sea isexactly deep, so that sediment accumulation does not occur.
+Estuaries - funnel-shaped mouth of the river, expanding to a hundredthe crown of the sea.
+Formed when sediment brought by a river is carried away by tidal currents, and the adjacent part of the sea reachesprecisely deep, so that sediment accumulation does not occur.

-Open the physical map of Russia and the hemispheres in the atlases.Give examples of rivers that have a mouth in the form of a delta orestuaries.
-The entry in the notebook is done in the form of a diagram.
+Open in atlases physical card Russia and the hemispheres.Give examples of rivers that have a mouth in the form of a delta orestuaries.
+Recording in a notebook is done in the form of a diagram.

 delta